aarongreenwald/website/blog/react-amsterdam-2017-review.md

 ## My Talk

 I talked about Testing & React Native.
-I tried to tell the story of our experience at Wix trying to TDD our React Native app - the challenges, the solutions, where we stand now.
+I told the story of our experience at Wix trying to TDD our React Native app - the challenges, the solutions, where we stand now.

 Personally, I feel I've had better performances.
 Sometimes I get off stage and feel like I did my best and delivered a great talk, and sometimes I feel like I could have done better.
 But that's for the audience to decide.
 I hope I properly conveyed my perspective on the state of React Native testing: that although it's not perfect, it's made a lot of progress, and that there are many workable options.